jump-dev/MathOptInterface.jl/docs/src/background/motivation.md

 - Be fast
    * by allowing access to a solver's in-memory representation of a problem without writing intermediate files (when possible)
-   * by using multiple dispatch and avoiding requiring containers of nonconcrete types
+   * by using multiple dispatch and avoiding requiring containers of non-concrete types
 - Allow a solver to return multiple results (e.g., a pool of solutions)
 - Allow a solver to return extra arbitrary information via attributes (e.g.,